chuvanan/data_blog/content/post/2017-10-05-learning-to-love-emacs.md

 master them, you can edit text very efficiently in any language.

 The best thing about Emacs might be Elisp (or Emacs Lisp), a dialect of Lisp programming language.
-Except for its core which are written in C for efficiency's sake, Emacs was built entirely upon Elisp.
-Every feature is actually an Elisp function, and you can write your own functions (extensions) to Emacs which means everything can be tailored to your needs.
+Except for its core which is written in C for efficiency's sake, Emacs was built entirely upon Elisp.
+Every feature is actually an Elisp function, and you can write your own functions (extensions) to Emacs that means everything can be tailored to your needs.
 For example:

 ```lisp
 (defun anchu/insert-named-comment (cmt)